adamchainz/pelican_novapost/content/merging-the-right-way.rst

    # And cleanup temporary merge branch.
    git branch -d origin-head

-Looks a bit boring, isn't it?
+A sequence of 6 commands to replace 1 ``git pull``... seems a bit boring, isn't it?
 In fact, it looks like `rebasing`_.

 ``hg pull -u``
 ==============